anjijava16/huggingface_agents/README.md

 # huggingface_agents
 Huggingface agents

+## Understanding Agents

+1. What is an Agent, and how does it work?
+2. How do Agents make decisions using reasoning and planning?

+## The Role of LLMs (Large Language Models) in Agents

+1. How LLMs serve as the “brain” behind an Agent.
+2. How LLMs structure conversations via the Messages system.

+## Tools and Actions
+1. How Agents use external tools to interact with the environment.
+2. How to build and integrate tools for your Agent.

+## The Agent Workflow:

+Think → Act → Observe.

 An Agent is a system that leverages an AI model to interact with its environment in order to achieve a user-defined objective.
 It combines reasoning, planning, and the execution of actions (often via external tools) to fulfill tasks.

 ## Think of the Agent as having two main parts: